-Driftland The Magic Revival is strategy 4X real-time strategy game developed by Star Drifters.
-It’s in early access and is available on Steam for $19.99.
+Driftland The Magic Revival is s 4X real-time strategy game developed by Star Drifters.
+It’s in early access and is available on Steam and Humble Bundle for $19.99.
 This early access analysis was conducted by Joseph Pugh.

 Driftland is a pretty unique take on the real-time strategy genre.
 It’s in early access and is currently lacking a campaign and multiplayer, both are coming soon and the Star Drifters do update the game pretty frequently, but the game doesn’t really feel incomplete either.

 You can play skirmish against the AI, and honestly, if the words multiplayer and campaign weren’t on the main menu and greyed out.
 It would be hard to tell that anything is missing.
 Anyway, you play a powerful mage against other mages, building up a kingdom and attempting victory in one of three ways.